Mexico On My Mind

 It sounds so sweet with the sun sinking low

 The moon's so bright like to light up the night

 Make everything all right."
 (James Taylor)

 I love Mexican coffee.
 It has a rich, nutty, even chocolate flavor.

 It's a Nine Flags Coffee Roaster bestseller.
-Some of the Nine Flags moan and groan when they run out!
+Some Nine Flags regulars moan and groan when they run out!

 I was drinking it one day and was reminded of my first visit to the country.

 I must have been almost 13 when we flew to Mexico City.